donkidd/donkidd/README.md

 I am a Quality Assurance Analyst by day, who was originally a developer and later in my career became a quality assurance guy, so I now I get to write code to help me find problems that exist in other peoples code.

-I tend to write a lot of PHP Code so I usually contribure back to projects that are written in PHP
+I tend to write a lot of PHP Code so I usually contribure back to projects that I can use in my PHP code.

 ## &#x1f4c8; My GitHub Stats